samuelngarciar/microservice-dotnet-sdk5/README.md

 I am using this microservice in combination with the file "k8s-manifest.yaml" for expose public access this microservice on kubernetes

+### Only for local test
-### On the other option you can test the Application on your local machine only using docker
+If you want test this microservice on your local machine (without kubernetes) then follow the follow steps

 From the `hello-world-dotnet` subdirectory, run: